- month: month (coded as a number)

 Question 5: Order the seasons from lowest proportion of donors to highest proportion of donors.
 Does there seem to be a relationship between season and donation?

-Submit your answers here.
+Submit your answers in moodle under Mini-Assignment 4.